Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Declarative Typing Specification

-\paragraph{Subqualifying.} Qualifiers are sets and thus admit rules of transitivity \rulename{qtrans}, congruence \rulename{qcong}, and subsumption \rulename{qsub}.
-Additional rules leverage reachability information from the typing context~$\G$.
+Qualifiers are sets and thus the subset relation is carried over as \rulename{qsub}.
+In addition, \rulename{qtrans} and \rulename{qcong} are defined in a similar way to the transitivity and congruence rules of subset.
+Other rules leverage reachability information from the typing context~$\G$.
 Rules \rulename{qvar} and \rulename{qtvar} expand variables by replacing them with their recorded qualifiers in $\G$, provided these qualifiers are fully specified, \ie, contain no holes or freshness.
 Rule \rulename{qself} introduces self-references to upper-bound the variables contained in the qualifier of the corresponding self-reference.
-Conversely, self-references can be expanded using \rulename{qvar}, as long as their qualifiers are fully established and non-fresh -- conditions not required in \rulename{qself}.
+Conversely, self-references can be expanded using \rulename{qvar}, as long as their qualifiers are fully established and non-fresh---conditions not required in \rulename{qself}.

-\paragraph{Self-Aware Subtyping.} Rules \rulename{srefl}, \rulename{stop}, and \rulename{stvar} apply under any initial reachability~$o$, require no increment ($\qbot$), and are otherwise standard.
-Rule \rulename{strans} composes the subtyping relations while combining the respective increments $\delta_1$ and $\delta_2$.
-Since referent types are invariant, \rulename{sref} enforces subtyping by \rulename{sqsubfr} in both directions, and requires the increments to be empty.

-While the preceding rules do not rely on the added reachability qualifiers, \rulename{sfun} extends the context $\G$ with a self-reference entry $f\!:\!\ty[o,\delta]{\TTop}$, including both the initial reachability and the increment, so that following derivations are \emph{aware} of $f$'s reachability as $o,\!\delta$.
-With this extended context, \rulename{sfun} enforces subtyping between the codomain types using the increment $\delta_1$.
-The subqualifying between codomain qualifiers is optional when the subtype accepts arbitrary arguments ($\starred{f}\subq p$).
-It then checks subtyping between the domain types and qualifiers $R$ and $S$ via \rulename{sqsubfr}, where the substitution $R[\{x,\delta_1\}/x]$ accounts for the fact that $x$ in $R$ and $S$ refers to arguments with reachability differing by $\delta_1$.
-This subtyping step yields a further increment $\delta_2$, and the overall increment $\delta$ must subsume both $\delta_1$ and $\delta_2$.